The ‘Infinity War’ Trailer Is Officially Dropping Tomorrow

 The news of the trailer release date comes one day after Vanity Fair shared their four Infinity War covers.
 The covers mix Marvel characters from different origin films and show characters who have never interacted on screen before coming together.

 Avengers: Infinity War hits theaters on May 4, 2018.
-The film stars Chris Evans, Chris Hemsworth, Robert Downey Jr., Scarlett Johansson, Mark Ruffalo, Tom Hiddleston, Elizabeth Olsen, Paul Bettany, Jeremy Renner, Chris Pratt, Zoe Saldana, Dave Bautista, Bradley Cooper, Vin Diesel, Benedict Cumberbatch, Chadwick Boseman, Tom Holland, Samuel L. Jackson, Paul Rudd, and Evangeline Lilly to name a few.
+The film stars Chris Evans, Chris Hemsworth, Robert Downey Jr., Scarlett Johansson, Mark Ruffalo, Tom Hiddleston, Elizabeth Olsen, Paul Bettany, Jeremy Renner, Chris Pratt, Zoe Saldana, Dave Bautista, Bradley Cooper, Vin Diesel, Benedict Cumberbatch, Chadwick Boseman, Tom Holland, Samuel L. Jackson, Paul Rudd, and Evangeline Lilly, to name a few.

 [Featured Image by Marvel/Walt Disney Studios]

-Note: Update: Good Morning America revealed they will debut the trailer tomorrow morning on their program.